2017 CIS Updates in PID for the Practicing Clinician

 9:00 am – 4:00 pm

-The Clinical Immunology Society (CIS) invites you to attend the CME Program, Updates in PID for the Practicing Clinician, a day-long session being offered at the 2017 IDF National Conference.
+The Clinical Immunology Society (CIS) held it's CME Program, Updates in PID for the Practicing Clinician, a day-long session as part of the 2017 IDF National Conference.

 To increase early diagnosis and proper treatment of patients with primary immunodeficiency diseases as physicians need to be educated about the recognition and disease management of primary immunodeficiencies.
 Since individuals are most likely to first contact their primary care providers with symptoms, these physicians especially need information about how to meet their patients’ needs with proper diagnosis, treatments and referrals.
 In addition, immunologists, allergists and others who treat primary immunodeficiency diseases need to be updated on matters that will lead to earlier diagnosis and appropriate treatment modalities.
 Nurses who care for patients with primary immunodeficiency diseases or administer immune globulin replacement treatment need continuing education in order to improve the quality of care they provide.

 This program is designed for immunologists, allergists, nursing professionals specializing in immunology and other professionals who treat primary immunodeficiency disease.
 Primary care physicians, including family practitioners and pediatricians will benefit from the program and are encouraged to attend.

 - Evolution of Clinical Presentations and Associated Defects in Primary Immunodeficiency Diseases in the Past Decade

 - Therapies: Treatment of PIDD through Immune Globulin Replacement, Bone Marrow Transplantation, and Gene Therapy

 - Identifying Patients with PIDD in Your Office: Review of the Warning Signs and Screening for PIDD.